 Community Engagement Principles & Recommendation

 Elevated Chicago presents a set of Community Engagement Principles & Recommendations aimed at improving meaningful participation in decision-making processes regarding the built environment.
-Through advocating for dedicated budget lines, setting minimum engagement percentages, and addressing recurring engagement patterns, they seek to foster proactive, inclusive, and impactful community involvement in Chicago’s development initiatives.
+Through championing for dedicated budget lines, setting minimum engagement percentages, and addressing recurring engagement patterns, they seek to foster proactive, and impactful community involvement in Chicago’s development initiatives.

 SC CTSI’s Resource for Integrating Community Voices into a Research Study

-This resource, prepared by the Southern California’s Clinical and Translational Science Institute, outlines the importance of community engagement in translating clinical practices and innovations into community settings, with a focus on involving diverse stakeholders such as academic health centers, community organizations, clinics, and residents.
+This resource, prepared by the Southern California’s Clinical and Translational Science Institute, outlines the importance of community engagement in translating clinical practices and innovations into community settings, with a focus on involving varied collaborators such as academic health centers, community organizations, clinics, and residents.
 It provides guidance on establishing and maintaining Community Advisory Boards (CABs) for research studies, emphasizing the collaborative process of involving community members in all stages of research to ensure relevance and effectiveness.

 Recruitment Core (EHR Recruitment)